Mr-habe3b/dayflowtracker/README.md

     *   **Scope**: Global for the application.

 This local storage strategy allows for easy retrieval of data for specific dates and persistence of user preferences.

-## 9. Converting to PDF

-This Markdown document (`README.md`) can be easily converted to a PDF file using various tools, such as:
-*   Pandoc (a universal document converter).
-*   Online Markdown to PDF converters.
-*   Extensions within code editors like Visual Studio Code.

-This allows for a professionally formatted document suitable for corporate distribution.
 # dayflowtracker